sharuk-on/Linkedin-data-analysis-using-Python/README.md

 # Linkedin-data-analysis-using-Python
 ## Data scrapping, data cleaning , wrangling and analysis using python.
+[Data visualization](https://public.tableau.com/views/Linkedindatavisualization/Jobofferingbystateandcity?:language=en-US&:display_count=n&:origin=viz_share_link) with tableau

 This project contains data scrapped from linkedin on job offer for data analyst in india.
 The data was scrapped using Octoparse program on 29/11/2021.
 It is relative small dataset.
 This dataset contains 6 months job offering in LinkedIn with various field like company, locations, time posted, job position etc.